linjj93/react-hello-world/README.md

 First, let's do this in vanilla JavaScript by manipulating the DOM directly.

-Next, we will try to do the same thing in React.
+Next, we will try to do the same thing in React by creating a React element with `React.createElement()` and using `ReactDOM.render()` to render it to the DOM.

+Finally, we will use JSX to create a React element.

 ## React